jackfrancis/kamino/helm/vmss-prototype/walkthrough.md

 Error from server (NotFound): nodes "k8s-agentpool1-26100436-vmss000000" not found
 ```

 It takes a long time (between 30 mins and 2 hours) to create and replicate a new Shared Image Gallery Image (which is the resource type we use to re-use the OS image snapshot across future VMSS instances).
 Take a break and relax.
-Eventually, the entire progression of `vmss-prototype` can be viewd via the pod logs:
+Eventually, the entire progression of `vmss-prototype` can be viewed via the pod logs:

 ```sh
 $ k logs kamino-gen-k8s-agentpool1-26100436-vmss-l4gzw -f